toddmoy/create-protobox/README.md

 Scaffold a new [Protobox](https://github.com/toddmoy/protobox) project with one command.

-Protobox is a React prototyping boilerplate built with Vite, shadcn/ui (34 components), Tailwind CSS, React Router, and TypeScript.
+Protobox is a React prototyping boilerplate built with Vite, shadcn/ui, Tailwind CSS, React Router, and TypeScript.
 Perfect for rapid prototyping and experimentation.

 ## Usage